prashravoor/mlt-digit-recognition/README.md

 ## Generating Performance Graphs
 Running `python eval_perf_cnn.py` and `python eval_perf_svm.py` generate performance and parameter evaluation graphs for CNN and SVM models respectively <br>
-Both could take a LOT of time to complete.
+Both could take a LOT of time to complete (Up to 6 hours for CNN).
 CNN script will additionally produce graphs that show how varying parameters affect accuracy. <br>